 Since the Galaxy Tab S3 is powered by a Qualcomm Snapdragon 820.
 It does have a very good performance level for an Android device.
 Obviously, if would get an “excellent” rating if it had the latest Snapdragon 835 chip, but the reality is that Snapdragon 835 is still scarcely available, as we explained in the context of why the new LG G6 uses a Snapdragon 82x chip.

 The Samsung Galaxy Tab S3 comes in black and silver, and the covers will be available in black, white, and green.
-At the time of publishing, the timeframe and the price have not been disclosed yet.
+The base price of the Galaxy Tab S3 is $599, so the budget competes directly with the iPad Pro 9.7, which is also a very good tablet.

 Conclusion (Very Good)